enactjs/docs/src/pages/docs/tutorials/tutorial-typescript-enact/adding-a-new-component/index.md

 Stateless or functional components can be defined in TypeScript.
 Create a file  ***Count.tsx***

-> Interfaces contain only the declaration of the members.
+Add a `Interfaces` that contain only the declaration of the type of the count prop.

 ```ts
 interface Props {